How to Get Rid of Slugs From The Garden

 At DIY Gardening, we independently research, test, review and recommend garden products and plants.
 If you buy something via links, we may earn a commission.
 Learn about our testing process here.

 My garden often resembles a warzone with the slugs on one side and me on the other.
 In the middle are pellets, traps, deterrents and anything else I can think of.

 Unfortunately, these pests love my dahlias, so much so that last year, they nibbled the stems all the way to the ground, but there’s no way I’ll stop growing dahlias!

 I’ve noticed that in my garden, the slugs do more damage in the spring than in the summer, and I’ve had good results with some of the products on this page.

 Below you’ll find my honest opinion and review of several popular products, all of which I’ve tested in the last five years:

 Slugs have a wet and slimy underbelly that helps them travel over surfaces such as lawns, patios, decking, concrete and even artificial grass.

 This moisture is crucial for the slug, without it, they would dry up and travel nowhere.

-It’s also their weakness as several products are on the market that absorb moisture from the slug’s underbelly, preventing them from travelling over the product.
+It’s also their weakness, as several products are on the market that absorbs moisture from the slug’s underbelly, preventing them from travelling over the product.